EmilieSchott/P8-ToDoCo/README.md

     Don't forget to hash your password before type it in the fixtures.
 Use "symfony console security:hash-password" command to obtain it.
 If the hashed password contains "\$" character, you should escape it.
     Then type in CLI : "php bin/console hautelook:fixtures:load".

+6. In a CLI, type : "composer dump-autoload --optimize" to generate optimize classmap.

 ---

 ## Documentation